 Use shelves or organizational units to keep all the materials in one spot.
 That will keep you from running from room to room to closet to drawer to get something for the next project.

-Since you are the new teacher, a chalkboard might come in handy.
-Stick on chalkboard stickers or wall adhesive get the job done and they are easy to put up (important) and take down (more important).
+Since you are the new teacher, a chalkboard or whiteboard might come in handy.
+Use stickers or wall adhesive get the job done and they are easy to put up (important) and take down (more important).
+Adding a calendar or bulletin board is also helpful to keep track of assignments and activities.

 Create lessons from every day activities.